btquanto/jekyll_mon_cahier/README.md

 ## Comments

-Rendering comments can be enabled for **posts** and **pages**, by adding `comments: true` into the front matter.
+Comments are enabled by default for posts, and disabled by default for pages.
+Rendering comments can be enabled, or disabled, by adding `comments: true` or `comments: false` into the yaml front matter of the post or page.

 ``` yaml
 comments: true
 ```

-To disable comments on a post, or page, just set `comments` to `false`, or remove the field altogether.

-I am using [Disqus](https://disqus.com) to facilitate comments in my blog, thus you need to register a Disqus site in order to be able to moderate the comments on your site, then:
+I am using [Disqus](https://disqus.com) to facilitate comments in this theme, thus you need to register a Disqus site in order to be able to moderate the comments on your site, then follow these instructions:

 * Edit `_config.yaml`.
     * Change the field `disqus_identifier` to the value of your site's identifier.